bmanyo3/addInputs_help/README.md

 # addInputs_help
 help me

-i could use some assistnace with why thing sodnt work lol. trying to learn some basic concepts
+i could use some assistnace with why things don't work lol. trying to learn some basic concepts